akporode/Aziza/timesheet-app/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the App
+### Running the App

-Explain how to run the automated tests for this system

 1) Start Mongodb

-if you system PATH includes the location of MongoDb binary, simply enter mongod at the system prompt:
+if your system PATH includes the location of MongoDb binary, simply enter mongod at the system prompt:

 ```
 mongod